Chapel Hill North Carolina LSAT Prep Courses

 The Law School Admission Test (LSAT) is a half-day, standardized test administered four times each year at designated testing centers throughout the world.
 All American Bar Association-approved law schools, most Canadian law schools, and many other law schools require applicants to take the LSAT as part of their admission process.
 It provides a standard measure of acquired reading and critical reasoning skills that law schools can use as one of several factors in assessing applicants.

-Why should I take the TestMasters weekend course?
+What is the TestMasters weekend LSAT course?